martinduke/quic-version-aliasing/draft-duke-protected-initial.md

-An attacker that consistently injects Retry packets in front of a server that also consistently sends Retry can result in a Denial of Service, as clients cannot accept to Retries in the same connection.
+An attacker that consistently injects Retry packets in front of a server that also consistently sends Retry can result in a Denial of Service, as clients cannot accept two Retries in the same connection.

 An alternate design would use the shared secret derived from the Client Initial Packet to generate keys for the Retry Integrity Tag, which would allow the